jandecaluwe/urubu/doc/start.md

 Why Urubu?
 ==========

 There is no shortage of static web site generators, including a lot of [Python solutions][tool_list].
+However, these tools are typically blog oriented.
+If your website is primarily a blog, with content in reverse chronological order and with good support for tagging and archiving, there are many other solutions than Urubu.

 [tool_list]: https://wiki.python.org/moin/PythonBlogSoftware#Static

-However, these tools are typically blog oriented.
-If you think of your website primarily as blog, with content in reverse chronological order and with good support for tagging and archiving, there are probably better solutions than Urubu.

-On the other hand, if you think of your website as set of logically connected content pages, Urubu may be a good choice.
+On the other hand, _if you view your website as a set of logically connected content pages, Urubu is an excellent choice_.
 Urubu makes it it easy to define a good navigation structure, so that a user is never "lost".
 This is especially important for technical content.

-Of course, it is possible to include a simple blog in an Urubu site.
+Of course, you can also include a blog in an Urubu site.
 Within a folder, you can specify how the content should be ordered using an arbitrary key.
 For a blog, this would be reverse order by date.

 Urubu's ideal use case
 ======================